VidyasagarGudapati/RabbitMQ-Flume-HBase/README.md

 Here we're Sending data from Sample Java class and Collecting data at flume agent and parsing this data to HBase through flume collector.

 Avro plays very key role in this action.
 When HBase is not up and running, usually we end in loosing data.
-Instead of that Avro acts like a collector and it collects data.
+Instead, Avro acts like a container and it collects data.

 As soon as HBase is up and running, Avro immediately inserts data to HBase table.

-This way we dont loose real-time data which is inserting to HBase tables.
+This way we don't loose real-time data which is inserting to HBase tables.